“Thank you to Oak Ridge Military Academy for helping my two boys complete high school!”

 “We thank you so much for being such a significant, positive force in Matthew’s life this year!
 You taught him so much through your words and your ways.
 We will always remember what you did for him.
 Please accept this gift as a token of our appreciation.
 No words or gift could fully acknowledge our regard for you.”

 “ORMA did him a world of good with an obvious boost to his self confidence.
 Many people have commented on how self assured he is and how comfortable he is conversing with adults.
-His study habits still leave much to be desired; the structure and discipline at Oak Ridge produced a better product than what we see when he is on his own.
-Hopefully, he can see the light before he gets in too deep.
-I wouldn’t be surprised to see him back in Oak Ridge before the school year is over.
+The structure and discipline at Oak Ridge produced a better product than what we had seen.
+I wouldn’t be surprised to see him back at Oak Ridge.
 I personally think that would be a good thing.”

 “I will continue to recommend ORMA just as I have in the past as I think it is a great school.
 Feel free to have any parents of prospective students call me if they wish to talk to a parent about ORMA.
 Thank you.”